Hyperbolicity of the complex of free factors: Introduction

 0.5cm {\bf Acknowledgments.} We thank the American Institute of Mathematics and the organizers and participants of the Workshop on Outer space in October 2010 for a fruitful exchange of ideas.
 We particularly thank Michael Handel for telling us a proof of Lemma \ref{michael2}.
 We thank Saul Schleimer for an inspiring conversation and Yael Algom-Kfir for her comments on an earlier version of this paper.
 We heartily thank the anonymous referee for a very careful reading and many suggestions we feel greatly improved the exposition.
 We also thank the referee for pointing out an error in one of two arguments we gave to finish the proof of Proposition~\ref{gafa}.

 Since the first version of this paper appeared on the arXiv, there have been some very interesting developments.
 Lee Mosher and Michael Handel \cite{hm:hyperbolicity} have proved that the free splitting complex $\mathcal S$ for $\FF$ is hyperbolic.
 Ilya Kapovich and Kasra Rafi \cite{kr:hyperbolicity} have shown that the hyperbolicity of the complex of free factors follows from the hyperbolicity of the free splitting complex.
 Arnaud Hilion and Camille Horbez \cite{hh:hyperbolicity} have proved that $\mathcal S$ is hyperbolic from the point of view of the sphere complex.
+Brian Mann \cite{bm:cyclic} showed that another $Out(\FF)$-complex called the {\it cyclic splitting complex} is hyperbolic.